Arrested for a Gun Crime in the Bay Area?

 - Commit crimes with a firearm such as assault, grand theft auto, domestic violence, robbery or rape;

-- Carry a firearm in public, as you cannot openly carry a firearm, even if it is unloaded, in public;
+- Carry a firearm in public, as you cannot openly carry a firearm, even if unloaded, in public;

 - Bringing firearms near schools or government buildings;